Why Use a WordPress Child Theme? Benefits and Step-by-Step Guide

 /*

-Template: <parent-theme-folder>
+Template: parent-theme-folder

-Author: Name of theme author
+Author: Your Name

 */